Skip to main content

 Why choose Media Studies at the University of Siegen?

-• Learn to understand and shape media
+• Understand and shape the face of media

-• Immersion into research and methods of media studies
+• Research and methods in media studies

 • Theory and analysis close to the material

-Advising and contact
+Advising and Contact

 Still have questions?
 We're glad to help!
 Simply call, email, or make an appointment for an in-person consultation.